 We take reasonable steps to ensure that the personal information held by us is accurate, complete and up to date.
 If you believe that any of your personal information is inaccurate, please contact us using the details set out in section 16 (Contact us) below and we will take reasonable steps to correct it.

 As technologies and information governance practices develop, and data privacy laws (and surrounding guidance) evolve, we may need to revise and vary the terms of this Privacy Notice at any time.
 You should check this Privacy Notice regularly so that you are aware of any variations made to this Privacy Notice.

 We will post any Privacy Notice changes on this page and, if the changes are significant or may materially impact upon your rights, we will provide a more prominent notice or contact you by other means (including, for certain services, email notification of Privacy Notice changes).

 We may disclose your personal information to overseas recipients, such as an overseas client or an overseas service provider for the purposes outlined in this Privacy Notice or otherwise as allowed or required by law.
 By way of example, this may happen if one or more of our third party service providers with whom we share personal data in accordance with section 7 (Disclosure of personal information) are located, or have their servers located, outside your country or the country from which the data were provided.

-If we transfer your information overseas, we will take steps and use our best endeavours to ensure that your privacy rights continue to be protected and that the overseas recipient handles your personal information in accordance with the Australian Privacy Principles or substantially similar laws.
+If we transfer your information overseas, we will ensure that your privacy rights continue to be protected and that the overseas recipient handles your personal information in accordance with the Australian Privacy Principles, General Data Protection Regulation (EU) 2016/679 (GDPR) or substantially similar laws.